The modern B2B customer journey is more complex and multilayered than ever before.

 A time-decay attribution model gives credit to all touchpoints but weighs the most recent touchpoints more heavily.
 A time-decay model is useful for longer sales cycles—where the most recent touchpoints tend to be the most influential in the conversion process.
 This is especially helpful in the B2B world, where sales cycles tend to be longer than B2C sales cycles.

 Example: In a time-decay model, all touchpoints in the prospect’s journey from the Facebook ad to the free trial request would be given credit.
-But, the email campaign and the webinar would be given a higher percentage of attribution.
+But, the email campaign and the webinar would have a higher percentage of attribution.
 This is because these touchpoints happened closer to the conversion point than the Facebook ad or blog post.

 3. Position-based attribution (U-shaped attribution)